greenmindPDX/sinatra-template/README.md

 ## TODO ##

 1. PostgreSQL is not tuned right now for production.

 ## Running with D0kker ##

-`docker build -t {imagename} .`

-`docker run -d -p 7080:3000 {imagename}`

-You can verify it's up with `docker ps` You will see a temporary name for that container.
+Building the containers: `docker-compose build`

+Launching the containers: `docker-compose up`

+Verify a non-db related endpoint is available: `http://localhost:3000/sup`

+Testing Ruby: `docker-compose run web jruby -S rake -T`

+Setting up/Seeding the DB:

+1. docker-compose run web jruby -S rake db:create

+2. docker-compose run web jruby -S rake db:migrate

+3. docker-compose run web jruby -S rake db:seed

 Once the container is running in the background, you should be able to cURL a sample endpoint